Edge-reflection positivity and weighted graph homomorphisms: Introduction

 \section{Introduction}

-Partition functions of vertex and edge coloring models are graph invariants introduced by de la Harpe and Jones \cite{HJ}.
+Partition functions of vertex and edge-coloring models are graph invariants introduced by de la Harpe and Jones \cite{HJ}.
 In fact, in \cite{HJ} they are called spin and vertex models respectively.
+(Partition functions of vertex-coloring models are exactly the number of homomorphisms into weighted graphs, as we will see in Section \ref{sec:prelim}.)
 Both models give a rich class of graph invariants.
 But they do not coincide.
-For example the number of matchings in a graph is the partition function of a real edge coloring model but not the partition function of any real vertex coloring model.
-This can be deduced from the characterization of partition functions of real vertex coloring models by Freedman, Lov\'asz and Schrijver \cite{FLS}.
-(It is neither the partition function of any complex vertex coloring model, but we will not prove this here.)
-Conversely, the number of independent sets is not the partition function of any real edge coloring model, as follows from Szegedy's characterization of partition functions of real edge coloring models \cite{SZ7}, but it is the partition function of a (real) vertex coloring model.
+For example the number of matchings in a graph is the partition function of a real edge-coloring model but not the partition function of any real vertex-coloring model.
+This can be deduced from the characterization of partition functions of real vertex-coloring models by Freedman, Lov\'asz and Schrijver \cite{FLS}.
+(It is neither the partition function of any complex vertex-coloring model, but we will not prove this here.)
+Conversely, the number of independent sets is not the partition function of any real edge-coloring model, as follows from Szegedy's characterization of partition functions of real edge-coloring models \cite{SZ7}, but it is equal to the number of homomorphisms into \tikzstyle{vertex}=[circle,draw=black!100,fill=black, scale=.4]